Workers’ Compensation Insurance in Maryland: The Ultimate Guide

 Temporary Total Disability Benefits

-The workers will receive payment, two-thirds of the average weekly wage, but must not exceed the Maryland Average Weekly Wage.
-However, a minimum of $50 per week will be received by the employee regardless of their average weekly salary.
+The workers will receive payment, two-thirds of the average weekly wage, but must not exceed the Maryland Average Weekly Wage ($1,322).

 Temporary Partial Disability Benefits

 Covered employees who can only work for part-time hours at a reduced rate or are not able to perform their tasks fully are entitled to receive temporary partial disability benefits for the temporary loss of income.

 Maryland workers’ compensation will help them stay on top of their expenses amid their disability.
 The insurance company may also cover lost wages and other medical expenses as part of the workers’ comp package.